MartaJuzepczuk/ewp-specs-api-omobility-las/endpoints/tmp-scenario/README.md

 - Remove `suggested-changes` element
 - Rename `snapshot-with-changes-applied` to `suggestion`.
 Use the same structure as the `latest-proposal` in the `get` response.

+Additionally, we suggest to add `comment` field to the `update-components-studied-v1` request (this is the request which is sent by the receiving HEI when it wants to suggest changes) and make the structured suggestion optional.

 **Example scenario**